Diane di Prima: Later career

 In the late 1960s, di Prima moved permanently to California.
 There, she became involved with the Diggers and studied Buddhism, Sanskrit, Gnosticism, and alchemy.
 In 1966, she signed a vow of tax resistance to the Vietnam War.
 In the 1970s, she published the collection Revolutionary Letters, influenced by her time with the Diggers.
 At The Band's famous Last Waltz concert in 1976, she read aloud from Revolutionary Letters and the one-line poem "Get Yer Cut Throat Off My Knife".

 She published her major work, the long poem Loba, in 1978, with an enlarged edition in 1998.
 From the 1960s on she worked as a photographer and a collage artist, and in the last decade or so of her life she took up watercolor painting.

 From 1980 to 1987, di Prima taught Hermetic and esoteric traditions in poetry, in a short-lived but significant Masters-in-Poetics program at New College of California, which she established together with poets Robert Duncan and David Meltzer.
-She has also taught at the San Francisco Art Institute.
+She also taught at the San Francisco Art Institute.
 She was one of the co-founders of San Francisco Institute of Magical and Healing Arts (SIMHA), where she taught Western spiritual traditions from 1983 to 1992.

 In 2009, di Prima became San Francisco's poet laureate.